vs460/MultiSE/README.md

 # MultiSE
-Design k-space trajectory and excitation pulses for the MRM paper: A multi spin echo pulse sequence with optimized excitation pulses and a 3D cone readout for hyperpolarized 13C imaging
+Code to design the k-space trajectory and the excitation pulses for the MRM paper: A multi spin echo pulse sequence with optimized excitation pulses and a 3D cone readout for hyperpolarized 13C imaging

 Cone trajectory desing:

 cone_trajectory_example.m shows the design example used in the paper with 3.2cm FOV and 2mm resolution and writes the resulted wavefroms into files using the VnmrJ format.
-For generating the trajectory itself coneTrajDesign.m function is called which uses the functions from [1].
+For generating the trajectory itself coneTrajDesign.m function is called which uses the functions from the paper:

+Gurney PT, Hargreaves BA, Nishimura DG.
+Design and analysis of a practical 3D cones trajectory.
+Magnetic Resonance in Medicine 2006;55(3):575-582.

 ******************************************************************************************************************************************
 These functions are not provided, please download them from http://mrsrl.stanford.edu/~ptgurney/cones.php and add to path.
 Please keep in mind that the wcc.c mex file is set to the gyromagnetic ratio of proton!!!
 If used for other nuclei replace all the occurences of the number 4258 accordingly then compile the file.